ngxs/store/docs/plugins/storage.md

 export class AppModule {}
 ```

-It is recommended you register the storage plugin before other plugins so
+It is recommended to register the storage plugin before other plugins so
 initial state can be picked up by those plugins.

 ### Options
-The plugin has the following optional options:
+The plugin has the following optional values:

 - `key`: Default key to persist.
 You can pass a string or array of strings that can be deeply nested via dot notation.
-If not provided it defaults to all states using the `@@STATE` key.
+If not provided, it defaults to all states using the `@@STATE` key.
 - `storage`: Storage strategy to use.
 This defaults to LocalStorage but you can pass SessionStorage or anything that implements the StorageEngine API.
 - `deserialize`: Custom deserializer.
 Defaults to `JSON.parse`
 - `serialize`: Custom serializer, defaults to `JSON.stringify`